Westfield Steel Employee Participates on Career Panel for the Indiana Deaf

 I recently had the pleasure of being selected to be part of a panel at the Indiana Deaf and Hard of Hearing Transition Day at the Indiana State Fair Grounds.
 I served on the panel with four other

 esteemed career professionals.
 Transition Day was created to inspire deaf students and push them towards a successful future.
 Presentations throughout the day consisted of employment options, vocational rehabilitation support, navigating Social Security Income benefits, and so much more.
-There were many booths displaying different services, products, and opportunities that DM panel mar16 1would aid the deaf in one way or another.
+There were many booths displaying different services, products, and opportunities that would aid the deaf in one way or another.

 The panel was created to inspire the participants (mostly high school students on the brink of graduating) by exposing them to five career professionals who have done well for themselves in the “hearing world”.
 We were also tasked with providing our insightful tips on how the students could be successful as well.
 I felt honored that I was asked to be on the panel, and I wanted to volunteer my time to help pave the way for today’s deaf youth.
 I went as a representative of Westfield Steel, and as an empowered deaf individual who worked hard to move from entry level into management in a hearing environment.
 My intention was to prove that hard work will triumph hearing loss.
 When the students see that it is possible, they will feel more encouraged to take chances.